planetary-social/viewer-frontend/README.md

 ### test with 'real' data, on a locally running pub

-First start the `planetary-pub` in a terminal:
+First start the `planetary-pub` in a terminal.
+From the planetary pub directory:
 ```bash
 NODE_ENV=staging-local node --max-old-space-size=512 index.js
 ```